tabreturn/tabreturn.github.io/_posts/2019-01-10-processing.py_in_ten_lessons--05-_art_of_the_state.md

   <img src="{{ site.url }}/img/pitl05/lists-loop-enumerate.png" class="fullwidth" />
 </figure>

-No specific approach is necessarily better than another.
-What you elect to use will depend on your coding style and the application at hand.

 Recall, though, that `i` and `v` are variable names.
 Use whatever you feel is most descriptive -- for example:

 {% highlight py %}